genedan/TmVal/docs/usage/growth/discount.rst

    print(my_amt.discount_interval(t1=0, t2=1))

-Note that since the term is just one period, we can also simply this calculation by using the method ``effective_discount()``:
+Note that since the term is just one period, we can also simply this calculation by using the method :meth:`.effective_discount`:

 .. ipython:: python

    print(my_amt.effective_discount(n=1))

-The ``SimpleLoan`` class also has some attributes that can be called to obtain information about the loan:
+The :class:`.SimpleLoan` class also has some attributes that can be called to obtain information about the loan:

 .. ipython:: python